cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 This section gives rational maps that can be used when hashing to twisted Edwards or Montgomery curves.

-Given a twisted Edwards curve, {{appx-rational-map-edw}}
+Given a twisted Edwards curve, {{appx-rational-map-edw}} and
-shows how to derive a corresponding Montgomery curve and how to map from that curve to the twisted Edwards curve.
+{{appx-rational-map-edw-opt}} show how to derive a corresponding Montgomery curve and how to map from that curve to the twisted Edwards curve.
-This mapping may be used when hashing to twisted Edwards curves as described in {{twisted-edwards}}.
+Either of these mappings may be used when hashing to twisted Edwards curves as described in {{twisted-edwards}}.

 Given a Montgomery curve, {{appx-rational-map-mont}} shows